AFTER THE RITE

 By the time Martha Graham came to dance the role of The Chosen One at the American première, in a new version by Massine in 1930, the piece was finding acceptance.
 Now it is regarded as a classic.

 After the Rite is Eliot Smith's interpretation of The Rite of Spring or, more precisely, what happened after the Sacrifice, looking at Death and Resurrection from a Christian perspective.
-The work was partially created during Smith's studies at the Martha Graham School during Summer 2013.
+The work was partially created during Smith's studies at the Martha Graham School in 2013.